WeaselGames/godot_luaAPI_docs/docs/examples/lua_callable.md

 # The LuaCallable Type

 ## Description
-The LuaCallable type is an extends the CallableCustom type.
+The LuaCallable type extends the CallableCustom type.
 It is used when a Lua function is returned or pulled from Lua.
 In this case, a copy of the function is created and a reference to it is stored.
 The CallableCustom holds this reference ID and a reference to the Lua state, which enables the function to be called at a later time.
 By using LuaCallable, you can save a reference to a Lua function and call it whenever needed.

 ## Example
 ```gdscript